espanso/website/docs/migration/what_changed.md

 Among the new features, you can now:
 * Install a package from private git repositories
 * Install a package from GitLab repositories

+### Experimental Wayland support

+Espanso v2 ships with experimental Wayland support.
+There are still some rough edges to be solved before considering the experience stable, but it should be quite usable already.

+Please report any bug that you experience on GitHub! :)

 ### Other changes

+* The GUI layer _modulo_ is now built-in into Espanso, and does not require a separate binary.
+* Espanso now uses native notifications on Windows.

-Espanso v2 ships with many changes that were not documented in this section yet.
+Espanso v2 ships with many other changes that were not documented in this section yet.
 We are in the process of rewriting the docs, so please be patient :)